A New Council, a New Beginning!

 We will improve the safety of residents living in privately rented accommodation in our borough by introducing fines for landlords who do not meet electrical safety standards.
 The 2020 regulations for electrical safety in the private rental sector mean that landlords must have their electrical wiring checked at least every five years by a fully-qualified electrician.
 Ian Doyle, Director of Service Delivery says: “Over 15% of residents in the borough live in privately rented…

-Please click link below for more Highways info: Shepherds Lane Guildford
+Please click link below for more Trading Standards info: Trading Standards

-Please click link below for more highways info: Guildford Highways Bulletin from 22 – 28 March
+Please click link below for more Highways info: Guildford Highways Bulletin from 8 – 14 March